 How will I be assessed?

-- Unit 2 Externally Set Task – Question papers issued from 1 January in Y11.
-Unlimited preparation time.
-10 hours of sustained focused study.
-You will respond to your own starting point (80 marks – 40%).
+Unit 2 Externally Set Task – Question papers issued from 1 January in Y11.
+10 weeks of preparation time resulting in a 10 hours Exam spread over 2 days.
+You will respond to your own starting point (96 marks – 40%).

 What skills will I need?

-You should be working at or towards a level 6 in Art by the end of Y9
+You should be working at or towards a Grade 5 in Art by the end of Y9